-So a fair hiring process impacts 3 out of 5 elements that determine the successfulness of your recruitment practice.
-Quite a wakeup call, isn’t it?
+So a fair hiring process impacts 3 out of 5 elements that determine the success of your recruitment practice.
+Quite a wake-up call, isn’t it?

 Last but not least, I want to explain to you how our product has facilitated fair hiring.
 Not because this blog is a sales pitch, but just to give you some inspiration.
 We often experience that many companies want to work on diversity and fair hiring, but simply don’t know where to start.

 Equalture’s features for fair hiring (and raising the bar)